-Pressure cookers are able to produce full meals in a much shorter time than conventional pots and pans.
-They do this by artificially creating a high atmospheric pressure in the pot, which allows the trapped water and steam to reach temperatures well above the normal boiling point of water.
-Like other cooking methods, a pressure cooker can give you either tender or tough meats, depending how you use it.
+Pressure cookers can produce full meals in a much shorter time than conventional pots and pans.
+How do they work their magic?
+By artificially creating a high atmospheric pressure in the pot, which allows the trapped water and steam to reach temperatures well above the normal boiling point of water.

 Video of the Day